Latest Weather Blog

 WBRZ News

-The Storm Station is here for you, on every platform.
-Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
-Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.
+The Storm Station has you covered with hour-by-hour weather tracking is available for your location on the WBRZ WX App on your Apple or Android device.
+Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!

 Desktop News